-The history of electron beam technology began with the experiments by physicists Hittorf and Crookes, who first tried to generate cathode rays in gases (1869) and to melt metals (1879).
-These cathode rays were an interesting physical phenomenon and lead to the discovery of a particular type of ray by Röntgen (1895), Thompson (1897) and Millikan (1905), which were described as “fast moving electrons”.
+The history of electron beam technology began with the experiments by physicists Hittorf and Crookes.
+They first tried to generate cathode rays in gases (1869) and to melt metals (1879).
+These cathode rays were an interesting physical phenomenon and lead to the discovery of a particular type of ray by Roentgen (1895), Thompson (1897) and Millikan (1905), which were described as “fast moving electrons”.

-The heat created by electrons colliding was considered rather to have a damaging effect at the time of those experiments and attempts were made to prevent this by means of cooling.
+The heat generated by the impact of the electrons was considered rather to have a damaging effect at the time of those experiments and attempts were made to prevent this by means of cooling.
 The physicist Marcello von Pirani was the first to make use of this effect.
 He built a piece of apparatus for melting tantalum powder and other metals using electron beams.
-In the period that followed, more and more scientists occupied themselves with electron beam technology, which lead to the development of oscillographs, microscopes and the drilling of metals.
+In the following time, more and more scientists experimented with electron beam technology, which lead to the development of oscillographs, microscopes and the drilling of metals.
 The main obstacle at this time was the lack of sufficiently powerful vacuum pumps.

-His experiments with the electron beam as a thermal tool for drilling watch stones and for soldering, melting and welding in a vacuum were very promising and this development gathered pace:
+His experiments with the electron beam as a thermal tool for drilling watch stones and for soldering, melting and welding in a vacuum were very promising and from then on development progressed faster:

 - In 1952 he built the first electron beam processing machine.